 The beaches sit either side of the old town.
 Levante beach is populated more by Brits and other northern European tribes.
 Along the sea front, you will find their favoured pubs and bars.
 Pass one and you might hear a football chant in English.
 Pass another and you might hear a French chanson.

 Poniente beach is quieter and favoured by an older crowd.
 Very old in the off-season.
-It’s also has more of a Spanish flavour.
-The promenade along Poniente is known for its striking design, featuring brightly colored geometric patterns in shades of blue, yellow, and red.
+It also has more of a Spanish flavour.
+The promenade along Poniente is known for its striking design, featuring brightly coloured geometric patterns in shades of blue, yellow, and red.
 The design was created by architect Carlos Ferrater, and is inspired by the colorful art of Spanish artist Joan Miró.
 The geometric shapes on the promenade are meant to evoke the waves of the sea and the sun, adding to the overall atmosphere of the beachfront.

 Whereas hotels and bars line the Levante beach, Poniente gets increasingly residential the further you move along from the old town.
 Some of the best seafood restaurants and beach bars are found furthest out, past the Intempo building, when the multi-coloured promenade has ended.